JWBurgers/Bitcoin_Server/Chapter 4 - Remote Management Set Up.md

 * Save and exit the file.
 * Record the port number you set for the SSH server application on your list of important information.

 There are numerous other security measures you can take with regards to your SSH configurations.
 For instance, you can also disable passwords alltogether and use SSH keys to enable your authentication.
-Though you should now be reasonably secure, I would recommend that you research SSH security more on your own.
+Though you should now be reasonably secure, we would recommend that you research SSH security more on your own.

 ## State of your server records